ucsb-int15/s19/_hwk/final-project.md

 ## Datasets

 Below is a list of vetted datasets along with a brief description.
-We’ve also included some questions that you may want to answer.
+We've also included some questions that you may want to answer.
 You are not required to answer these questions and you are encouraged to propose (and answer!) additional questions.
 If you can find additional data related to one of the projects below, you should feel free to use it, **making sure to cite  and link to the source of the data**.
 You are not constrained to use only the data provided.

 If none of the datasets below is of interest and you have your own dataset that you are excited to analyze, please check with Prof. K or Prof. Franks before **Wednesday, June 3** to get approval.